Beijing Design Week

-Beijing Design Week (BJDW) is an annual event that takes place in Beijing, China during the fall.
-In 2012, UNESCO named Beijing an "International Design Capital."
+Beijing Design Week (BJDW) is an annual design event that takes place in Beijing, China during the fall.
+In 2012, Beijing joined UNESCO's Creative Cities Network as a City of Design.
 The purpose of Beijing Design Week is to raise public awareness of design as well as to help develop stronger design infrastructures and discourses in Beijing.

 BJDW is an initiative of the Ministry of Education of the PRC, the Ministry of Science and Technology of the PRC, the Ministry of Culture of the PRC, and the People's Government of Beijing Municipality's.
 It is undertaken by Beijing's Gehua Cultural Development Group and Beijing Industrial Design Center.

 Opening and award ceremonies

 The opening ceremony and the Beijing Design Awards mark the beginning of Beijing Design Week.
 The Design Awards honor organizations, individuals, or pieces that excel in encouraging social progress, cultural development, trade promotion, and construction.
 These awards also present China's achievements in the design field, promote design innovation, stimulate the design industry, and ultimately set the trend for Beijing's design market.
 These awards are widely respected inside and outside the design industry as one of the most significant international design awards.

 Opening Ceremony of the Beijing Design Week at the China Millennium Monument in 2011.